 For dinner, I opted for another typical Alsatian winstub called Restaurant des Tanneurs and was impressed with the cosy feeling of the place, decorated with large wooden beams and dim lights.

-- Beautiful villages of Alsace: The local tourism board, Tourisme Alsace, is a great resources to plan your trip and find noteworthy sights for you to stop at along the way:
+The local tourism board, Tourisme Alsace, is a great resources to plan your trip and find noteworthy sights for you to stop at along the way:

-- Alsace Wine Route: Pretty self-explanatory, isn’t it?
+Pretty self-explanatory, isn’t it?
 Check out Wines of Alsace for inspiration, if you’re looking for a specific vigneron or fancy a particular cépage.
 Obviously, do not drink and drive.
 EVER.

-- Hike in the Vosges: there are plenty of bucolic, postcard-worthy hikes to be done in Alsace especially as you inch closer to the Vosges mountain range; Le Ballon is the tallest peak at just 1400 metres via the iconic Route des Crêtes.
+There are plenty of bucolic, postcard-worthy hikes to be done in Alsace especially as you inch closer to the Vosges mountain range; Le Ballon is the tallest peak at just 1400 metres via the iconic Route des Crêtes.

-- Neuf-Brisach: an exceptional 17th-century fortified town designed by the illustrious Vauban, Louis XIV’s military engineer, later on Marshal of France, and considered the foremost engineer of his time; his most fervent admirors claim that he strengthened the French identity by consolidating the Hexagon’s borders with his unsurmountable fortresses.
+An exceptional 17th-century fortified town designed by the illustrious Vauban, Louis XIV’s military engineer, later on Marshal of France, and considered the foremost engineer of his time; his most fervent admirors claim that he strengthened the French identity by consolidating the Hexagon’s borders with his unsurmountable fortresses.
 Neuf-Brisach is now listed as a UNESCO World Heritage Site.